clementlandrin/Boufbowl/README.md

 # Boufbowl
-Video game adaptation of Boubowl from Ankama gales
+Video game adaptation of Boubowl from Ankama games